premchander-revature/interviewquestions/DDL.md

 -------

-17.While creating a table which of the following option can be use with the `DEFAULT` option ?
+17.While creating a table which of the following option can be used with the `DEFAULT` option ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)